SoftUni-Internal/interactive-content/EN/04-Iterators-and-Comparators/01-Iterators.md

 An Iterable represents a collection which can be traversed.

-A class that implements the `Iterable<T>` can be used with the new for loop.
+A class that implements the `Iterable<T>` can be used with the new for-loop.

 It does that by internally calling the `iterator()` method on the object.